Legendarymaster0/DotFiles-of-WIndows/README.md

 | **Zen Browser** | Web Browser | `Recommended` | [Website](https://www.zen-browser.app/) |
 | **AutoHotkey v2** | Scripting Engine | `Core` | [Website](https://www.autohotkey.com/v2/) |
 | **Fastfetch** | System Info | `Visual` | [GitHub](https://github.com/fastfetch-cli/fastfetch) |

 ---

-## 🚀 Wallpaper Engine Fix

-> [!TIP]
-> **Out-of-the-box support for display scaling!** >
-> The current official release of YASB has a known display scaling bug (#917) that breaks Wallpaper Engine animations at 100% or 125% zoom.
-To save you the trouble of waiting, **I have bundled a pre-release installer compiled from YASB PR #920** directly into this setup.
-Animations work flawlessly out of the box!

----